aabbtree77/adast/README.md

 The second group of errors add a constant bias to the distance value.
 For instance, the sensor position is known only approximately with the mm precision of a standard ruler which might introduce a mm/sub-mm bias in the real and displayed knife position.
 The bias is constant though, so it does not accumulate into the cascaded loss of precision with each knife movement; it can be measured and accounted for, in code.
 A similar case holds for the potentially imprecise stopping distance values.
 The only requirement/hope is that they are constant.

-## Remarks Regarding Project Economics
+## Additional Remarks

+- The machine is a technological marvel of precision mechanics, hydraulics, large electric current engineering, and the microprocessor logic.

-- Repairing an MCU-based device will seldom be economically viable.
-We live in the replacement/wasteland economy.
+- Repairing a microcontroller unit (MCU) based board will seldom be economically viable.

-- What is hard for me to understand is why the chips are often blurred, their programs are almost never available.

-- Rewriting a microcontroller program demands rediscovering some essential portions of the original R&D, which takes time, but the benefit of scaling is lost.
+- Rewriting a microcontroller program demands rediscovering bits of the original R&D, which takes time, but the benefit of scaling is lost.
   The result is just one repaired device, not many of them sold after the original R&D.

-- Repairing anything related to precision mechanics should ring all the warning bells regarding the planned repair time.

-- The Polish PD04 "middleware" is a clever abstraction/generalization of one such repairing process into an actual product.
-It has been used/considered by some old factories here in Vilnius several times.
+- The Polish PD04 "middleware" is a clever transformation of one such repairing process to a commercial product.

-- These types of projects could be interesting for graduating E. Eng. students, who would not earn much money, but would surely learn a lot and help people.
-A student needs to be mildly supervised as there can be a knife/big electric currents involved which present a certain theoretical danger.
-However, the problem is that these industries are not connected to E. Eng. departments.

-- After our repair, the machine worked for about 3 years, last week (May 20th) the hydraulics got broken and repaired, we are going to visit it again on May 26th 2023.
-TBC...

 ## References